The Case Western Reserve University community is known for thinking beyond the

 possible.
 Each week, this column aims to capture a slice of campus life.

-Q: What are you involved in outside of class?
+Q: What are you majoring in?